 What's the criteria for a building to appear on the site?

-The majority of the photos on the site are taken with a Canon Powershot digital camera.
-However, you may be able to detect a few traces from a previous era of photography.
+The majority of the photos on the site are taken with basic digital cameras.
 There are a small number of images from 35mm slide and negative film taken with an SLR camera and a compact camera.

 I occasionally do very minor digital retouching but I don't paint out graffiti, streetsigns or any of the other street furniture because I want the photos to be an accurate record of how the building is experienced as much as possible.
 I often crop the photos and for some of them I distort the image in Photoshop to correct for converging verticals.

 Maps are something that guidebooks sometimes struggle with.
 My copy of Nairn's London contains grid references to an edition of the London A-Z that no longer exists.
-I'm able to include Google maps and Google streetview in most instances.
-I've also included bird's eye views from Microsoft 'Bing' - they're a great way to understand the form of a building from an aerial view.
+I've included Google maps and bird's eye views from Microsoft 'Bing' - they're a great way to understand the form of a building from an aerial view.

 I think floor plans are an essential part of understanding architecture.
 They're time consuming to research and produce so for now, they are limited to the housing category.
 All of the floor plans have been redrawn to ensure that they're in the same style and to the same scale.

 Where appropriate, I've listed the sources I've used for each of the buildings.
 Some information comes from the web and some from books.
 I consult the periodicals in the library at the Royal Institute of British Architects for more detailed information about particular buildings.
-I've also leant a lot from numerous visits to buildings as part of the annual Open House event.
+I've also leant a lot from numerous visits to buildings as part of the annual Open House event and trips organised by The Twentieth Century Society.